6zHAOyi/6zHAOyi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a third-year undergraduate student in School of Cyber Science and Engineering at Sichuan University.
-I am interested in developing machine learning algorithms that are efficient, reliable and trustworthy.
 I am fortunate to be advised by Professor [Mingjie Tang](https://merlintang.github.io/) and to work with Professor [Xiangyu Zhang](https://www.cs.purdue.edu/homes/xyzhang/) and Professor [Carl Yang](https://www.cs.emory.edu/~jyang71/).
 I will graduate in 2025 Fall and I am looking for a Ph.D. position in the near future.

+My research interest lies at Trustworthy Machine Learning.
+Specifically, I focus on enhancing the robustness and security of AI-driven applications such as autonomous driving.
+Additionally, I love explore security topics around foundation models and ML algorithm.
 {style="text-align: justify;"}